Cadhay

 Bank Holiday Weekends

 Guided tours of the house are available on all open days.
-Tours last approximately one hour and begin shortly after 2pm, with the last tour departing at 3:30pm.
-Tours operate on a first come, first served basis.
+Tours begin shortly after 2pm, with the last tour departing at 3.30pm.
+Each tour lasts approximately one hour.

 Garden Access